 When the inception phase is over, you have several options:

 - You can use the technical documentation to launch the development stage with our team

 - Compare our technical specification with specifications provided by other developers and select the best one

 - Extend your existing development team with our specialists to build your project using our technical documentation

 There are three main scenarios in which we provide clients with the inception phase:

-- Project from scratch
+Project lifecycle objectives from scratch

 The main deliverables are user stories, use cases, mockups, diagrams with system architecture recommendations, a list with technologies, third-party integrations, and precise estimation of project cost and length.

-- Project prototype without tech specification
+Project prototype without tech specification

 If you have a ready-made project design and prototype, you can hire us to shape the technical side of your project, such as system architecture, user stories, and feature lists.